Gov. Abbott Says No Mask Mandate In Texas Schools As Districts Announce COVID-19 Prevention Plans

 NORTH TEXAS (CBSDFW.COM) – Ahead of the first day of school, Texas districts are starting to release information on how they plan to contain the spread of COVID-19.

-It comes as schools in Texas can’t require masks, per Governor Abbott’s executive order.READ MORE: Man Shot, Killed Near Community Pool In Kaufman County
+It comes as schools in Texas can’t require masks, per Governor Abbott’s executive order.READ MORE: Susan Wright, Jake Ellzey Campaign During Final Push In Runoff For North Texas Congressional Seat

 “There will be no mask mandate imposed.
 And the reason for that is very clear, there are so many people who have immunities,” he said on Wednesday, July 21.